Cherry Lane Theatre: Experimental theater hub

-1990s
+Fiordellisi ownership

-Angelina Fiordellisi bought the theater and the building in 1996 for $1.7 million, and renovated it for $3 million.
-That year, artistic director Fiordellisi and Susann Brinkley co-founded the Cherry Lane Theatre Company and the Cherry Lane Alternative followed in 1997.
+Angelina Fiordellisi bought the theater and the building in 1996 for $1.7 million and renovated it for $3 million.
+That year, artistic director Fiordellisi and Susann Brinkley co-founded the Cherry Lane Theatre Company, and the Cherry Lane Alternative followed in 1997.

 In 1998, Fiordellisi, Brinkley, and playwright Michael Weller co-founded the company's Mentor Project, which matches established dramatists with aspiring playwrights in one-to-one mentoring relationships.
 Each mentor works with a playwright to perfect a single work during the season-long process, which culminates in a production.
 Participants have included Pulitzer Prize-winners David Auburn, Charles Fuller, Tony Kushner, Marsha Norman, Alfred Uhry, Jules Feiffer, and Wendy Wasserstein; Pulitzer nominees A.R.
 Gurney, David Henry Hwang, Craig Lucas, and Theresa Rebeck; and Obie Award winners Ed Bullins and Lynn Nottage, as mentors.
 From the outset, Edward Albee has participated as the Mentor's Mentor by attending Project readings and performances and conducting a yearly Master Class.

-2010s and 2020s
+Financial crisis and transition

-In July 2010, the theater announced a one year hiatus in an effort to tackle mounting debt.
+In July 2010, the theater announced a one-year hiatus in an effort to tackle mounting debt.
 In August 2011, Angelina Fiordellisi announced that Cherry Lane Theatre had been able to work off almost all of its debt, and planned to produce again in 2012.
-Fiordellisi had received hundreds of phone calls and emails and visits from people who were concerned to hear that she was leaving and that the theatre was for sale, and when those people started referring rentals to Cherry Lane, she was able to look ahead and feel more secure about the theatre's financial future.
+Fiordellisi had received hundreds of phone calls, emails, and visits from people who were concerned to hear that she was leaving and that the theatre was for sale, and when those people started referring rentals to Cherry Lane, she was able to look ahead and feel more secure about the theatre's financial future.
 Cherry Lane Theatre began producing new works again with its Obie Award–winning Mentor Project in February 2012.

 In July 2021, it was announced that the theatre had been sold to the Lucille Lortel Foundation, and Fiordellisi would remain involved with the Cherry Lane Alternative.
-However, in November, it was announced that the sale to the Lortel Foundation had fallen through, and the theater was back on the market for nearly $13 million.
+However, the sale to the Lortel Foundation fell through due to disputes over the price.
+In November 2021, the theater was placed back on the market for nearly $13 million.

-In March 2023, film studio A24 purchased the theatre from Fiordellisi for a little over $10 million, marking an expansion for A24 beyond film and television into theatre.